Cyber-Chic/nasa/README.md

 <br>

-**Principal Investigator A. N. Moore** is available for **Co-Investigator (Co-I)** roles involving exoplanet transit analysis, deep-space pattern recognition, and interdisciplinary data synthesis—as well as adjacent inquiries requiring high-fidelity analytical praxis.
+**Principal Investigator A. N. Moore** is available for **Co-Investigator (Co-I)** collaborations on upcoming research initiatives.
+The Archive welcomes inquiries from research teams looking to utilize our processed light curve datasets.

+To initiate a collaborative review and fulfill the required Co-Author/Co-I attribution protocols, please transmit a project brief outlining your timeline and target requirements to our primary registry directory: `themoorearchive@proton.me`.

 <br>